TBA Cares is our Caring Committee.

 We use donations made to TBA Cares to help congregants who have experienced a loss in their family.

-Donate funds for a shiva meal or supplies HERE.
-Please select “TBA Cares” from the list of funds.
+Donate funds for a shiva meal or supplies HERE

 If you wish to volunteer for TBA Cares, or if you are in need of help, please contact Melissa Baer or Susan Kronish Grotenstein at tbacares@tba-ny.org